 - Restraints are not necessary for vehicles made before 1968.

-- When there are physical conditions present that prevent the use of child safety seats
+- When there are physical conditions present that prevent the use of child safety seats.

-- Some special education conditions do not need child car seats
+- Some special education conditions do not need child car seats.

 Once the children reach the age of 7 and get taller than 57 inches, they may move to a seat belt.
-Children may also sit in front of the back of the car.
+Children may also sit in front or the back of the car.
 Choosing the right car seat and using the safety precautions that make you feel comfortable is best.